 If you eventually want to use a color for a Multiply layer, you can use a Divide layer to find out what color to use.

 Divide the darker color with the lighter color.
+Lighter layer on top.
+Darker layer below.
 Overlap the layers, then you’ll get the color you want!

 Use this new color for your eventual Multiply layer.

 This also works for Add and Subtract layers. (in Photoshop, “Add” is called “Linear Dodge (Add)”.)